SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/DateTime/moveToWeekStart.md

 so.topic: reference
 ---

+# DateTime.moveToWeekStart()

 This method will move the current DateTime back to 00:00:00 on monday in the current week.
 Returns a reference to itself.